ScriptedAlchemy/wiggum/README.md

 - Once that PR lands and the workflow runs again, it executes `pnpm ci:publish` (a thin wrapper around `pnpm release`) to publish the packages.
 - Ensure the `NPM_TOKEN` repository secret is configured with publish rights before enabling auto-publish.

+### Changesets Bot

+Install the [Changesets GitHub App](https://github.com/apps/changeset-bot) for this repository so pull requests automatically get reminded to include a changeset.
+After installation the bot will comment on PRs when a changeset is missing and provide a quick link to create one.
+You can choose whether to install it for the whole organization or just this repo.
+(See citeturn0search0)

 ## OpenCode

 This repo includes a minimal `opencode.json`.
 The CLI and plugin primarily inject configuration inline at runtime using `@wiggum/agent`.